Clams Casino

 Notes

-- Bake the clams in white wine to open them.
+- Alternatively, you can bake the clams in white wine to open them.
 It adds flavor and makes less dishes to wash.

 - Pre-toasting the breadcrumbs in butter will guarantee a crisp, golden topping.
 Don't skip it!